How to write tutorials that attract new players

 • Neglecting keyword intent or producing content that doesn’t address a clear user problem.

-• Skipping accessibility, mobile usability, or page-speed optimisations.
+• Skipping accessibility, mobile usability, or page-speed optimizations.

 • Failing to include required disclosures, affiliate links, or proper tracking parameters.